-5We selected the threshold of three as this gave us the largest mass of inspections and so afforded the most statistical power.
+$^{^{6}}$ We selected the threshold of three as this gave us the largest mass of inspections and so afforded the most statistical power.

-flagged facilities.
-We find that flagging increases doctor attendance from 23.6% to 41.3% (standard error of difference = 8.2 percentage points), while it has no effect on the attendance of other, less senior, clinic staff.
+test for effects on officials' behavior by examining whether doctor attendance increases in flagged facilities.7 We find that flagging increases doctor attendance from 23.6% to 41.3% (standard error of difference = 8.2 percentage points), while it has no effect on the attendance of other, less senior, clinic staff.
+We conceive of this as creating a regression discontinuity that allows us to study whether data changes the behavior of senior policymakers.
+We discuss the identifying assumptions required for this to be causal and subject it to an extensive set of validity tests.
 We interpret this as evidence that policymakers use data when making decisions.
+We report results from a battery of robustness checking the causal interpretation of this result in 4.4.1.